Using the ADKAR Model to Measure Change Success

 Get deep insights and data about applications of ADKAR, along with Prosci's entire research library,

 when you subscribe to Research Hub.

 Why We Need to Measure Change

-Measurement of change at the individual level is a critical component of reporting and dashboarding progress.
+At the individual level, measurement of change is a critical component of reporting and dashboarding progress.
 The data can be used to inform and influence project teams and senior leaders.
 Measuring individual change can shed light on the critical importance of managing the people side of change to deliver results.
 Finally, measuring of change progress by stakeholders provides a mechanism for evaluating the effectiveness of change management work.

 What the Research Says

-Prosci’s Applications of ADKAR research effort explored seven uses of the ADKAR Model, one of which was as a measurement framework.
+Prosci’s Applications of ADKAR research effort explores seven uses of the ADKAR Model, one of which is as a measurement framework.
 The quotes below from study participants shed light on the applications of and results of the ADKAR Model to measure change progress.

 “The individual assessment provided easily quantifiable and comparable data - baseline and progress measure - to guide change management efforts.”